Tobi-De/dotfm/content/posts/2022/bootstraping-a-production-ready-django-project.md

 cookiecutter https://github.com/cookiecutter/cookiecutter-django
 ```

-Continue reading for a more in-depth look at all the options available and why you might want to ignore some of them.
+Read on for a closer look at all the options available and why you might want to ignore some of them to simplify the initial project generated a bit.

 ## So what is a cookiecutter anyway ?